Sustainable Development, CSR and Life Cycle Analysis

 - Main field(s) of study and in-depth level

 - Industrial Engineering and Management G1F, Technology G1F

 - Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - The Faculty Board of Science and Technology, 7 February 2023

 - Responsible department

 Participation in courses of 15 credits in Technology or Industrial Engineering and Management.

-- give an account of what sustainability means in the three dimensions ecological, social and economic sustainability
+- give an account of the global sustainability challenges, especially based on the three dimensions ecological, social and economic sustainability,

-- give an account of the UN sustainable development goals and the national environmental objectives
+- give an account of the UN sustainable development goals,

 - give an account of sustainable and ethical leadership.

-Basics in environmental sciences.
 Drivers for sustainable development and how they are related to the responsibility of organisations.
-The UN sustainable development goals and the national environmental objectives.
+The UN sustainable development goals.
 Different perspectives for increased sustainability in organisations.
-Sustainable development is highlighted and discussed based on the concept of triple bottom line, including environmental, economic and social dimensions.
-Sustainability reporting.
+Sustainable development is highlighted and discussed based onenvironmental, economic and social dimensions.
+Sustainability reporting and GRI's standards.
 The role of companies in society and how they can carry out systematic work for sustainable development.
-Potential synergies between quality development and sustainability work in companies.
+Synergies between quality development and sustainability work in companies.
 Sustainable leadership, ethical leadership and ethical perspectives, including the concepts of consonance and maximalist ethics.
 Basics of life-cycle analysis.

 Lectures, workshops, seminars, and individual and group exercises.